edodicosimo/JTressette/docs/design.md

 ## Flow of Actions
 The user start a new game selecting the number of players A deck must be initialized
+Player must be inizialited
+AIPlayer must be initialized
+Each player drae the first Hand (10 cards)